joshbenzon/joshbenzon/README.md

 ### Hey hey! 😄

 <!-- UPDATED: November 5, 2022 -->
-I'm Josh **(he/him)**, and I'm a junior at **Brown University** studying Computer Science with a focus on artificial intelligence, machine learning, graphics, and design.
-Along with being an avid researcher in positive psychology, my interests lie in entrepreneurship and project management.
+I'm Josh **(he/him)**, and I'm a junior at **Brown University**, studying Computer Science with a focus on design, computer vision, graphics, and deep learning.
+Along with being an avid researcher in positive psychology, my interests lie in entrepreneurship and project/product management.

 <!-- UPDATED: June 11, 2022 -->
 <!-- I'm Josh **(he/him)**, and I'm a junior at **Brown University** studying Computer Science with a focus on software, graphics, and design.
 Along with being an avid researcher in positive psychology, my passions lie in software engineering, UI/UX design, and web applications. -->